Trapped in the cycle

 You cannot change something if you don’t know what caused you to end up there in the first place!

-So let’s take a few moments together to truly understand WHY you are in the position you’re in now, in order to fully understand the HOW to break free.
-The HOW is the contents of this program (which is why you’re here – obvs!)
-It is not hidden in a couple of modules, your key to breaking free from the food & body prison you’re currently in is in all of this program.
-I have created this program in a specific order with the modules being available to access according to a specific time scale for a reason so trust the process, ok… 👀
+So let’s take a few moments together to truly understand WHY you are in the position you’re in now, to fully understand the HOW to break free.
+The HOW is the contents of this program (which is why you’re here) It is not hidden in a couple of modules, your key to breaking free from the food & body prison you’re currently in is in all of this program.

-Alright, I know that you have invested in yourself and trusted me to show you the way to freedom and I am beyond grateful and honoured that you’re here!
-Trust the process because this absolutely works – this (program + group coaching) is THE key 🗝️ to your food & body freedom Queen 👑 so get excited!
+Alright, I know that you have invested in yourself and trusted me to show you the way to freedom and I am beyond grateful and honored that you’re here!
+Trust the process because this absolutely “works” – this is THE key 🗝️ to food freedom and body love, so get excited!